Orange juice: Manufacture of "not from concentrate"

 Single strength orange juice (SSOJ) can either be "not from concentrate" (NFC) orange juice or juice that is reconstituted from a concentrate with the addition of water to reach a specific single strength brix level.
 The processing of SSOJ also begins with the selection of orange.
 The most common types of orange used to produce orange juice are the Pineapple orange, Valencia orange, and Washington Navel oranges from Florida and California.
 The manufacturing journey begins when oranges are delivered to processing plants by trucks holding about 35,000 to 40,000 pounds of fruit.
 The fruit is unloaded at the plant for inspection and grading to remove unsuitable fruit before the oranges enter the storage bins.
-An automatic sampler contraption removes oranges for determination of acid and soluble solids.
+An automatic sampler removes oranges for determination of acid and soluble solids.
 The bins are organized based on ratio of soluble solids to acids in order to blend oranges appropriate to produce juice with uniform flavor.
 After the fruit leaves the bins, they are scrubbed with detergent on a rotary brush washer and subsequently rinsed with potable water.
 Throughout the processing stages, there are multiple points with facilities that inspect oranges and discard damaged fruit.